 There seems to be a consensus among the “Internet Elite” that all vertical videos are rubbish and should be stricken from the Earth.
-It has become Internet culture group think to vehemently disapprove of these videos.
+It has become Internet culture groupthink to vehemently disapprove of these videos.
 Does the average member of the herd even understand why they are to disapprove of vertical videos?
 Or, do they just repeat and reinforce the same culture conformity banter they’ve seen elsewhere?

 The reason vertical videos were originally frowned upon was that they do not display correctly on YouTube.
 This was a legitimate argument back then.
+There is an argument now that our eyes are horizontal so these videos do not “immerse” the viewer into what is happening, which is a great argument for keeping cinema horizontal, but has nothing to do with cellphone recorded snippets.

 A large portion of crazy videos that go viral are recorded vertically.
 When you’re standing in public, recording something vertically helps conceal your actions.
 Plus, a landscape shot of the scene doesn’t add any additional information.
 “Here’s a video of some guy going nuts.
 I know how important viral video quality is to the Internet, so I recorded it horizontally.
 Yeah, that means I cut off half his body, but look at that pavement and grass I got in the background!”